Zhenye-Na/blog/_posts/2021-12-09-design-patterns-the-facade-pattern.md

 ## Real-world Example

+### SLF4J and Log family

+SLF4J (Simple Logging Facade for Java) is the best example for Facade Pattern.
+Here, SLF4J defines the API interface, various Log frameworks like Log4j or Logback, utilizes the interface defined in SLF4J to interact with your application.

+To know more, check out my post on [Logging frameworks](https://zhenye-na.github.io/blog/2022/05/03/java-best-practices-logging.html#logging-frameworks)

+### AWS API Gateway Authorizer

+The implementation of AWS API Gateway Authorizer is also a industry-level example of Facade Pattern.
+It defines the interface, but give the flexibility/freedom for user to select which Authorizer provider they want to use better, like using IAM or a custom Lambda for it.

+To know more, check out my post on [AWS API Gateway](https://zhenye-na.github.io/blog/2022/03/13/what-you-dont-know-about-aws-api-gateway.html)

 ### AWS S3 Multi-part upload

 Suppose we would like to use Java to do the S3 uploading job, then you might consider multi-part uploading, in which you can upload a file in many segments of the file and then integrate or merge these segments together on S3.